Gras-sie/ML-Sign-Language-Recognition/README.md

 ---

-We hope you enjoy exploring this project as much as we enjoyed building it!
-If you have any questions, suggestions, or feedback, feel free to reach out.
-Happy coding!
+Thank you for checking out my project!
+If you have any questions, suggestions, or feedback, I’d love to hear from you.